 — Dragonfly trimarans (@DragonflytriUK) January 4, 2016

 The 25 is also unique on this list as you can put it on a trailer, and two people can rig the sails to be ready for a day on the water in as little as 30 minutes.
 That's convenience you don't often get with a sailboat.
-Maximum speeds can reach over 21 knots, and available in a range of colours, there's a specific 25 for every sailor with a need for speed.
+Maximum speeds can reach over 21 knots, and available in a range of colours.
+There is a specific 25 for every sailor with a need for speed.

-These are just a few options, but they're amazing ones.
-If you feel the call of the sea right now, it's probably a good time to get in touch with AAA Finance to start your journey toward owning a boat!
+These are just a few sailing boat options, but they're amazing ones.
+If you feel the call of the sea, it's probably a good time to get in touch with AAA Finance.
+Consumer boat loans, personal boat loans and chattel mortgage financing options at great rates.
+Start your journey today toward owning a boat!